 Ms. Roady has published extensively in various journals on exempt organizations.
 She chairs the annual conference on "Representing and Managing Tax-Exempt Organizations," sponsored by the Georgetown University Law Center.
 She also is a frequent speaker for the American Bar Association (ABA), American Law Institute, and other nonprofit conferences and symposia.
 In 2004–2005, Ms. Roady served on the Governance Work Group of the Panel on the Nonprofit Sector, which was convened by Independent Sector to provide comments to the Senate Finance Committee.

 Active in professional organizations, Ms. Roady is a fellow with the American College of Tax Counsel.
-She recently completed a two-year term as vice chair of communications for the ABA Section on Taxation and is a former ABA Tax Section council member and former chair of the Exempt Organizations Committee.
+She has served a two-year term as vice chair of communications for the ABA Section on Taxation and is a former ABA Tax Section council member and former chair of the Exempt Organizations Committee.
 Ms. Roady has also served as chair of the Exempt Organizations Committee of the District of Columbia Bar Association Tax Section, chair of the D.C.
 Bar's Council on Sections, and member of the Steering Committee of the D.C.
 Bar Tax Section.